AI Impact on Gambling

 More responsibility with AI gambling

+The same approach of including AI in gambling applies to another hot-button issue in the industry: gambling addiction.
 The capabilities of ML systems of effectively analysing and dynamically interpreting user data and behaviour can result in a better understanding of customers’ states.

 In other words, AI gambling systems could detect addiction in gamers even without it manifesting outright.